bismuthfoundation/Hack-with-BIS/07-Simple-Web-Auth/readme.md

 ## Two strings...

-Two strings to edit, that's all it took to add an innovative, blockchain based, pseudonymous account validation to an existing website...
+Two strings to edit, that's all it took to add an innovative, blockchain based and pseudonymous account validation to an existing website...

-Let meditate on that...
+Let's meditate on that...

 # Resources